 Directed by Daniel Kremer; Written by Daniel Kremer and William Cully Allen, Produced by Erin Lovett Sherman, K.P.
 Rai and Kevin Eldridge; Director of Photography Aaron Hollander

 Starring William Cully Allen (Maxwell Abraham Lowell Plugin), Glenn Walsh (Amos Liggett), Alanna Blair (Megan the Vegan), Julie Edelstein (Nessa Weymouth), William McKeever (Walt Sannfield), K.J.
-Linhein (The Honored Q. Mordechai Teschlock), Pappu Rai (Pappu), Prashant Pandey (Prashant), John Gross (Pascal the Hitcher), Khedo Rhajbor (Khedo the Fossil)
+Linhein (The Honored Q. Mordechai Teschlock), Pappu Rai (Pappu), Prashant Pandey (Prashant), Erin Lovett Sherman (Gi Leone), John Gross (Pascal the Hitcher), Khedo Rhajbor (Khedo the Fossil)

 Visit the IMDb Title Page for more information about this title!